JamieeLee/Infernity/README.md

 - 1.18 - Hotkeys F1-F12, they save in multiplayer
 - 1.19 - Loot Filters
 - 1.20 - Spell power!
 Make mage normal again.
+- 1.21 - Spell cooldowns!
+- 1.22 - Multiplayer fixed, Stash size reduced from 100 to 25, items in tabs above 25 will be lost!

 # Screenshots
 Some screenshots from the mod (You can find more screenshots on discord):